Route Advertisements¶

 Route import¶

-When BGP routes get installed in a node's routing table, OVN-Kubernetes synchronizes them to the gateway router of the corresponding OVN network.
+When BGP routes get installed in a node's routing table, OVN-Kubernetes synchronizes them to the gateway router of the corresponding OVN network making them available for egress in shared gateway mode.

 Host network controllers: impacts on host networking stack¶